hh54188/Hackathon.season.10/README.md

     - `npm install grunt-contrib-requirejs`
     - `npm install grunt-contrib-uglify`
     - `npm install grunt-contrib-concat`
+    - `npm install grunt-contrib-watch`
+3. Start watch(when file changed, it will auto run `debug` task)
-3. If you want to build a debug version run `grunt -v debug`
+4. If you want to build a debug version run `grunt -v debug`
-4. (DO NOT USE!)If you want to build a deploy version run `grunt -v  deploy`
+5. (DO NOT USE!)If you want to build a deploy version run `grunt -v  deploy`

 ### Using requrejs to build